 The school's computer labs are staffed 8 a.m. to 5 p.m.
-Monday through Friday by Scott Zemke, our director of technology, who can assist with network issues, troubleshoot on personal computers, solve problems related to printing and formatting and manage your printing account.
+Monday through Friday.
+The staff can assist you with network issues, troubleshoot on personal computers, solve problems related to printing and formatting and manage your printing account.

 The lab supports Windows and Mac operating systems and are connected to local area and campus-wide networks.
 The labs provide access to two- and three-dimensional computer aided design and modeling software, digital manufacturing software, and programs for animation, image processing and graphical layout.
 The labs also provide access to:

 Each student purchases a secure computer cabinet in the first semester of the second year.
 The cabinet, together with a drafting table provided by the school, is placed in the design studio and is accessible at all times.
 All student work stations are provided with a network connection that allows them access to lab computers and output devices, as well as access to computer virus protection, electronic mail and the internet.